-Key points about Standard Accreditation fees
+Key points about accreditation fees

-- They are based on the forecast number of certificates to be issued over the two-year period. - There are six fee bands, ranging from up to 100 certificates to 1,000 certificates per annum. - Additional Level 1a certificates may be purchased on a per unit basis if high volumes are to be issued. - Fees can be amended at any point should certificate volumes be greater than forecast.
+- They are based on the forecast number of certificates issued over the two-year period. - There are six fee bands, ranging from up to 100 certificates to 1,000 certificates per annum. - Additional Level 1a certificates may be purchased on a per unit basis if high volumes are to be issued. - Fees can be amended at any point should certificate volumes be greater than forecast. - View the accreditation fee calculator on the LCS website to see fee levels for different scenarios. - There are no other fees payable other than the initial accreditation fee. - Re-accreditation fees are lower than new accreditation fees.